 The president mandated that schools get back to normal and have in-class instruction and the secretary of education, Betsy DeVos is promoting the president’s agenda that will lead to death and severe, possibly long-term, illness.

-“Your family member is 5xs more likely to die from COVID-19 than a white person.
+“The CDC originally reported that your family member is 5xs more likely to die from COVID-19 than a white person.
 That rate makes you more at risk for dying from a COVID-19 infection that your child may bring home from school.”

 This Is Not The Time To Reopen Schools